alecnhance/Typing-Gym/README.md

-Typing Gym is a bodybuilding themed typing application designed to give the user control over their typing practice with features such as custimizaeble character frequencies, diverse capitilization options, and multiple color themes.
+Typing Gym is a bodybuilding themed typing application designed to give the user control over their typing practice with features such as customizable character frequencies, diverse capitilization options, and multiple color themes.

 To run this application, JavaFX 11 must be downloaded.
 Once it is, compile the Type file with the command